Best Sandwich in Every U.S. State

 Party Fowl is another tasty option, offering a number of variations on the sandwich, including a hot chicken po' boy and a hot chicken cubano.

 Texas: Brisket Sandwich

 Whereas in most of the U.S., barbecue is synonymous with pork, in Texas, BBQ means beef — brisket, to be exact.

 La Barbecue in Austin is known for its ultra-moist brisket, served chopped and topped with house-made sauce.
 You could also opt for the restaurant's La Frito Loco, a behemoth combining brisket and pulled pork with chipotle coleslaw, Fritos, cheese and jalapeños.
 This one’s not for the faint of heart!

 Contrary to what you might think, the key to this local Utah sandwich isn't exactly the fish, but rather the sauce.
 Fry sauce (a combo of ketchup and mayonnaise) was ostensibly invented in Utah at the Arctic Circle restaurant, a claim to fame the chain capitalizes on to this day, serving the pink sauce on its fried Alaskan halibut sandwich (and selling it in bottles to take home).

 You can also try fry sauce at Crown Burgers, either atop one of the restaurant’s signature burgers or on its fish-fillet sandwich.
-The fry sauce here might not be the original, but it was voted the "overwhelming favorite" in a 2015 poll of Salt Lake City residents.
+The fry sauce here might not be the original, but it was voted the "overwhelming favorite" in a 2015 Salt Lake City residents poll.